abevoelker/blog/_drafts/2018-03-15-deploying-a-ruby-on-rails-application-to-google-kubernetes-engine-a-step-by-step-guide.md

 I've stored all the Kubernetes manifests for our project under the `deploy` directory.
 To be precise these files are actually templates that will need to be filled in with the environment variables that we've been setting as we've went through the tutorial.

 To accomplish this, I've written a homebrew `template.sh` script that uses `envsubst` from the GNU gettext package; this should already be installed on most Linuxes but if you're on Mac you may need to [install from homebrew](https://stackoverflow.com/a/37192554/215168).
 If you're missing a variable the script will let you know and you can set the variable and try again.

-It might seem weird to use a homebrew solution here but Kubernetes doesn't ship with a templating solution,[^k8s-templating] so I thought this would be simpler than adding another third-party program to the srerequisites to complete the demo.
+It might seem weird to use a homebrew solution here but Kubernetes doesn't ship with a templating solution,[^k8s-templating] so I thought this would be simpler than adding another third-party program to the prerequisites to complete the demo.

 [^k8s-templating]:
     There are [many, many solutions](https://blog.openshift.com/kubernetes-state-app-templating/) that have sprang up in the community to fill the gap, but many are tied into larger tools or opinionated workflows (e.g. some also want to [de-dupe sections of manifests](https://github.com/thisendout/kenv)).
 The Kubernetes maintainers seem to be [aware of the situation](https://github.com/kubernetes/kubernetes/issues/23896#issuecomment-313544857) but for now there is no official integration.